benthemobileguy/Talentql_assessment_deliveryapp/README.md

 4. Tracking Details: Contains the tracking number, map and Draggable bottom sheet - closed initially
 5. The bottom sheet can be expanded to see more details about the item.

+## Widget Testing

+I added some widget testing on the app.
+To run it, use this command:

+`flutter test test/app_test.dart`